TP6ocean/TP6-project/readme.txt

 Future Features:

+Iteration2 -
+Facts - provide some information of pollution condition in all states Calculator - calculate the sum of plastic garbage produced by each person yearly

+Iteration3 -
 Quiz - Provide some questions related to marine pollution, allowing users to learn about marine pollution by answering the questions.
 Game - Provide a game of Garbage classification so that users can learn some Garbage classification knowledge through play the game.
 Flashcard - Provide descriptions of some marine pollution terms, allowing users to learn these vocabulary in the process of guessing.